 Most clavicle tumors are malignant and much more likely to be metastases than primary tumors.
 Primary neoplasms of the clavicle are rare.
 The most common primary malignancy of the clavicle is solitary plasmacytoma.7 Isolated clavicular resection is rare.
 Indications for resection include (1) exposure of the base of the neck, superior mediastinum, or brachial plexus, (2) tumor, infection, or injury/trauma of the clavicle itself or in association with sternal/chest wall resection, and (3) dysfunction of the sternoclavicular and acromioclavicular joints.8 Distal clavicle pathology generally entails dysfunction of the acromioclavicular joint which is usually managed by orthopedic surgeons specializing in shoulder reconstruction.
 The distal end of the clavicle is commonly resected for arthritis and dislocation of the acromioclavicular joint.
 Partial, medial clavicular resection is required during an anterior approach to superior sulcus tumor resection (Chapter 80).9 In addition, clavicular resection may be sufficient to provide exposure of the ipsilateral superior mediastinum during head and neck operations obviating the need for a partial or complete median sternotomy.

 Patient Selection and Preoperative Assessment

 Careful preoperative evaluation, including assessment of cardiopulmonary reserve, is critical for successful outcome.
 A detailed history should identify comorbid factors such as advanced age, malnutrition, overall debilitation, and cardiopulmonary disease.
 Severe respiratory insufficiency is considered a contraindication for extensive sternal resection.
 There should be a clear understanding of the patient's prior operations with attention to location of previous incisions and radiation treatment history, including location and dosage of exposure.
-This information is critical ...
+This information ...